-Research Analyst Emily Santich is deeply involved in CHI's assessment work, incorporating qualitative and quantitative analysis, facilitation, and community and stakeholder engagement.
+Policy Analyst Emily Santich is actively involved in CHI assessment work, incorporating qualitative and quantitative analysis, facilitation, and community and stakeholder engagement.
+She's part of a team working with the Colorado Department of Early Childhood on a grant that seeks to address gaps in the early child care and education system for children ages birth through five.
 Emily has led maternal mental and behavioral health assessments for Centura Health and SCL Health (now Intermountain Healthcare) and community health needs assessments for San Luis Valley Health and for several Colorado communities served by Centura Health hospitals.
-She also works with the Metro Denver Partnership for Health's Immunization Ambassador Program.
+She serves on CHI's Inclusion, Diversity, and Equity Alliance and our Acclimate Colorado team.

 In her spare time, Emily enjoys hiking, biking, and embracing her inner grandmother (petting her cat, drinking tea, and crocheting).